Getting started with your personal finances can be easy if you focus on these five topics and take it step-by-step

 Coming from the finance sector, one of the most common questions I get is about the new opportunity in peer lending.
 The most popular use of p2p loans is for debt consolidation, taking out a personal loan to pay off high-interest credit card debt.

-Debt consolidation loans through Lending Club can be a great tool to lower the amount of interest you pay on debt.
-I did a review of Lending Club and found that the average borrower saves up to 30% annual interest against their credit card rates.
+Debt consolidation loans can be a great tool to lower the amount of interest you pay on debt.
+I did a Personal Loans review and found that the average borrower saves up to 30% annual interest against their credit card rates.
 Of course, you can’t just use a debt consolidation loan to go out and spend more.

 The most common complaint I get about Lending Club and other p2p sites is the high credit score needed to get a loan.
 You’ll need a credit score of about 640 to get approved for a loan which locks a lot of people out of the opportunity.
 For borrowers with lower credit scores, I recommend trying Personal Loans.com which matches borrowers with lenders and can work with bad credit borrowers.
 Rates are normally a little higher than what you’ll find on Lending Club loans but still can be used as a good tool for debt consolidation.